bdurand/safe_request_timeout/README.md

 Open a pull request on GitHub.

 Please use the [standardrb](https://github.com/testdouble/standard) syntax and lint your code with `standardrb --fix` before submitting.

-Hooks for other common libraries are always appreciated.

 ## License